french new wave film logo French New Wave and int'l cinema of the 50s, 60s, and 70s

 BRIGITTE BARDOT

-Brigitte Bardot (born September 28, 1934) is a former French model, actress and singer from a bourgeois background who became an international sex symbol.
+Brigitte Bardot (born September 28, 1934) is a former French model, actress, dancer and singer from a bourgeois background who became an international sex symbol.
 Discovered by Roger Vadim at age 14, she went on to become France's biggest star and the symbol for a new breed of free 1960s femininity and sexuality.
 She helped to popularize French cinema, the bikini, free love and St Tropez.
 Since retiring from acting in the early 1970s she has devoted herself to animal rights and is the founder and chair of The Brigitte Bardot Foundation for the welfare and protection of animals.

 actress Brigitte Bardot